 Probate is the potentially lengthy and costly legal process that oversees the transfer of your assets upon your death.
 If you do not create a will or set up a trust to transfer your property when you die, state law will determine what happens to your estate.
 This is called probate or “intestate.”
 Without a will or some other form of legal estate planning, there is the chance that some or all of your property may go to the state instead of to your family.

 Creating a charitable gift giving plan may provide you with multiple tax breaks: an income tax deduction, the avoidance of capital gains on highly appreciated assets, and no estate taxes on the charitable contribution upon your death.

 With the increasing tax environment we expect in the U.S. in coming years, there may be compelling reasons to integrate philanthropy into your financial and estate planning.

 Thanks to new prescription drugs and medical technology, people are living longer than ever before.
 However, one drawback to a longer life is the greater possibility of outliving your savings – creating all the more reason to develop a retirement income plan designed to last a longer lifetime.

 A significant investment loss in the years just prior to and/or just after you retire can have a devastating impact on the level of income you receive over the course of your life.
 In fact, the earlier a loss occurs, the greater the chance of depleting your retirement savings.

 Any comments regarding safe and secure investments, and guaranteed income streams refer only to fixed insurance products.
 They do not refer, in any way to securities or investment advisory products.
-Fixed Insurance and Annuity product guarantees are subject to the claims‐paying ability of the issuing company and are not offered by Global Financial Private Capital or GF Investment Services.
+Fixed Insurance and Annuity product guarantees are subject to the claims‐paying ability of the issuing company.